 In Antarctica, penguins cluster for warmth, performing intricate choreography allowing them to share resources and survive in an extreme climate.
-The penguins’ social design patterns create a score for Solveig.
+The penguins’ social design patterns create a blueprint for Solveig.

-Slowly shifting colour pulsations are fed by this live sound: haunting colour spectrums, almost coalescing into occasional images, before dispersing once more into light.
+Slowly shifting visual pulsations are projected onto a canopy of holographic gauze.
+Haunting colour spectrums move slowly across the canopy, almost coalescing into occasional images, before dispersing once more into light.

 Solveig expands and contracts in different contexts, like the continent that inspires it.
 It can be experienced in live, installation and digital forms.

 Solveig is a work whose conception and creation began before COVID-19, and continues through this period of confinement.
-The creative team are spread across multiple countries: Australia, Norway, UK.
-We’re working in collaboration with a community of scientists (SCAR: Scientific Committee on Antarctic Research), who are based on all continents.
+The creative team have roots in multiple countries: Australia, South Africa, New Zealand, Norway, Denmark, UK.
+We’re working in collaboration with a community of scientists, via the Securing Antarctica’s Environmental Future network, who are based on all continents.
 Solveig reaches far, in concept and reality.

 Solveig is produced by Martel Ollerenshaw under the banner of Arts & Parts Ltd (UK).